Two’s Complement: A Guide

 Method One

-To take the two’s complement of a number, simply complement each bit and then add one.
+To take the two’s complement of a number, simply complement (or invert) each bit and then add one.

 Example